inrupt/solid-client-authn-js/README.md

 ### When to use "Multi Session API"

-Solid-Auth-Fetcher's "Multi Session API" allows you to manage multiple sessions for multiple logged in users.
+solid-client-authn's "Multi Session API" allows you to manage multiple sessions for multiple logged in users.
 You'd use the multi session api to

  - Create a web application with a server side component.
 While one user may be logged into each individual client, the server will need to manage all logged in users.
  - Make a bot that needs to handle multiple users.